Skylark95/spotify-notifications/README.md

 # Notifications For Spotify
 Add notifications to https://open.spotify.com/

+As of version `v0.3.0` a browser action icon will also show the currently playing song when clicked.

 The browser tab for [open.spotify.com] must remain open for notifications to appear.

 ![](screenshots/notification.png)